yeungjosh/flower_animation/readme.md

 ![Flower image](flower.gif)

 This repository contains code to generate a pretty flower animation.
-There are two ways to run it:
+There are two ways to run it locally:

 1) Via SCSS
-2) Spin up a server [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+2) Spin up a server via [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 -----------------------------------------------------------------------------------------------------------------